quickgrid/Setup-Guide/README.md

 For mouting local directory try this command, `docker run --gpus all -it --rm -p 8888:8888 -e JUPYTER_ENABLE_LAB=yes -v /home/ubuntu/data/ml:/data/ml nvcr.io/nvidia/pytorch:21.05-py3`, here, `-v local_dir:container_dir`

-OpenCV `ImportError: libGL.so.1: cannot open shared object file: No such file or directory` is solved by `!pip install opencv-python-headless`
+OpenCV `ImportError: libGL.so.1: cannot open shared object file: No such file or directory` is solved by `!pip install opencv-python-headless`.

 This way multiple terminals can be opened and anyone with ip address, ppk file will be able to access and modify jupyter notebook.